TBTS-2011/Student-Management-System/README.md

 # GUI Interface for Student Management Systems Repository

+# Welcome to the GUI_Interface_for_StudentManagementSystems.py wiki!

 ## About this application:

 This is a very simple application that is made with Python and is used for storing School/Collage student's bio data.
-The code can be edited/customised to allow data storage and manipulation using SQL.
+The code can be edited/customized to allow data storage and manipulation using SQL.
 The version I recommend is the Latest release of MySQL database.
-This application only uses two modules, therefore, it is very flexible and can be easily edited without installing too many modules.
+This application only uses two modules; therefore, it is very flexible and can be easily edited without installing too many modules.

 ### Contents: